-Here's the riddle and key from the last meal we did .
-Some of our clues are family specific, as well as for middle and high schoolers, so you can tailor them to your family as needed.
+Here are the riddle and key from the last meal we did.
+Some of our clues are family-specific, as well as for middle and high schoolers, so you can tailor them to your family as needed.

 In addition to the food side of April Fool’s Day, one year I got on Rob’s computer and changed the language to Spanish…except I didn’t think about when I would have to switch it back and couldn’t read the instruction as they were in Spanish. #Jokeisonme!

 So, now that the crew has grown up, often the tables are turned, which isn’t quite so fun for me, but I guess I must reap what I sow.
 Last year, I woke up at my normal early hour, turned on my computer only to find everything upside down and all my icons replaced with some strange character only a 15-year old boy would recognize. #FunnyNotFunny